jdpaterson/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node app.js` command.

+## Added Features

+- The "Track Unique Visitors" functionality can be tested by clicking the "Do Redirect" button, and then copying the URL from that button and entering it into a Private Browsing session.